 - Fund objective (i.e. capital appreciation or dividend income)

 - Sector exposure

 Investing in small-cap value funds could pay off if the underlying stocks in those funds match or exceed growth expectations.
-While small-cap investing can be riskier and require more patience in some ways than investing in mid- or large-caps, these funds can help you to create a more well-rounded portfolio over time.
+But small-cap investing can be riskier and require more patience than investing in mid- or large-cap stocks.
+In the end, though, these funds can help you to create a more well-rounded portfolio over time.

-- When deciding between small-cap value funds and ETFs, keep tax efficiency in mind.
-Many ETFs tend to have a lower turnover ratio, meaning assets are bought and sold inside the fund less frequently.
-Lower turnover means fewer taxable events for you if fund assets are sold at a profit.
-If you’re investing in small-cap value ETFs, they may be better suited to a taxable investment account while funds that have a higher turnover ratio may work better in a 401(k) or IRA.
-These accounts defer taxes on gains until you begin taking qualified withdrawals at age 59 1/2 or beyond.
+- When deciding between small-cap value funds and ETFs, keep your tax-efficiency in mind.
+Many ETFs tend to have a lower turnover ratio, meaning the funds typically stay consistent in their investments.
+That means fewer taxable events for you.
+If you’re investing in small-cap value ETFs, they may be better suited to a taxable investment account, while funds that have a higher turnover ratio may work better in a 401(k) or IRA.
+These accounts defer taxes on returns until you begin taking qualified withdrawals in retirement.

 Photo credit: ©iStock.com/MicroStockHub, @iStock.com/LeoPatrizi, ©iStock.com/Tinnakorn Jorruang